limentum/limentum.github.io/index.md

 ---
 ## Welcome to my page!

-It's a bit lonely here for now.
-But I plan to consistently update it with cool new stuff I'm doing!
+It's a bit lonely here, for now.
+But, I plan to consistently update it with the cool stuff I'm doing!

 I post frequently enough on my main website if you want to be in the know about my latest works.